 Virginia Fair Housing Law

 The Virginia Fair Housing Law offers protection from housing discrimination.
 This Act prohibits housing discrimination based on race, color, national origin, sex, religion, familial status, elderliness, or handicap.
-It is similar to the federal Fair Housing Act, but this one also works at the state level.
+It is similar to the federal Fair Housing Act, but this one also works at the state level and is a vital part of Virginia HOA laws.

 HOA Regulatory Bodies in Virginia